ONLYUSEmeFEET/picodrivePICOReborn/platform/base_readme.txt

 because they monitor state of this audio chip.

 @@2.
 "ReadAhead buffer"
-This option can prefetch more data from the CD image than requested by game (to avoid accessing card later), what can improve performance in some cases.
+This option can prefetch more data from the CD image then requested by game (to avoid accessing card later), what can improve performance in some cases.
 #ifndef PSP
 "OFF" is the recommended setting.